SHIFT TO DIGITAL

 There are a number of drivers for increasing the speed of change

-IT operations and services are becoming increasingly standardised and automated, driving cost savings and efficiencies.
-The growing use of virtualisation and cloud-based services are also enabling greater agility.
+IT operations and services are becoming increasingly standardized and automated, driving cost savings and efficiencies.
+The growing use of virtualization and cloud-based services are also enabling greater agility.

 Employees expect enterprise IT devices and services to match the user experience they enjoy in their personal lives.
 This trend will be reinforced as younger generations (‘digital natives’) enter the work environment.